computationalmystic/sengfs19-group11/README.md

 Functionally, Augur is a prototyped implementation of the Linux Foundation's [CHAOSS Project](http://chaoss.community) on [open source software metrics](https://github.com/chaoss/metrics).
 Technically, Augur is a [Flask web application](http://augur.osshealth.io), [Python library](https://oss-augur.readthedocs.io/en/dev/library-documentation/python.html) and [REST server](http://augur.osshealth.io/static/api_docs/) that presents metrics on open source software development project health and sustainability.

-## Getting Started

-**Please follow the 'Getting Started' guide in our [documentation](https://oss-augur.readthedocs.io/en/master/getting-started/getting-started-toc.html).**

-Note: we currently only support (most) UNIX systems.
-If you would like to use Augur but only have access to a non-Unix system, we recommend setting up an Ubuntu 18.04 VM if you can.
-If this is not feasible for you, please reach out to us at [p9j0r6s0m4a0t8v5@augurlabs.slack.com](mailto:p9j0r6s0m4a0t8v5@augurlabs.slack.com) and we will try to help you come up with a solution.
-In the meantime, if you have Windows and feel so inclined check out issue [#403](https://github.com/chaoss/augur/issues/403) as a starting point until we can finalize a Windows installation.

 ## Group 11 - Final Project

 For our project, we created three new API endpoints: [contributor-affiliation](http://129.114.16.76:5000/api/unstable/repo-groups/20/contributor-affiliation), [committer-data](http://129.114.16.76:5000/api/unstable/repo-groups/20/committer-data), and [testing-coverage](http://129.114.16.76:5000/api/unstable/repo-groups/20/testing-data).
 We also created a website to view these new metrics, at http://129.114.16.76:8080/home.html .